-Although it’s fine to feed your cat small amounts of tuna as a treat or as a supplement to her complete-and-balanced cat food, too much tuna can be harmful.
+Although it’s fine to feed your cat small amounts of tuna as a treat or as a supplement to its complete-and-balanced cat food, too much tuna can be harmful.
 First, tuna alone doesn’t provide the critical balance of nutrients a cat needs to be healthy.
 Cats have very specific nutritional needs.

 High-quality commercial cat foods include a statement on the label that states that the product is “complete and balanced” as certified by the American Association of Feed Control Officials (AAFCO).
-The complete-and-balanced statement on a cat food label means that the cat will get all the essential nutrients she needs, in the correct balance, as required for that life stage: adult maintenance (for adult cats), growth and reproduction (for kittens and pregnant or nursing females), or all life stages (for all cats, whether kittens or adults).
+The complete-and-balanced statement on a cat food label means that the cat will get all the essential nutrients it needs, in the correct balance, as required for that life stage: adult maintenance (for adult cats), growth and reproduction (for kittens and pregnant or nursing females), or all life stages (for all cats, whether kittens or adults).

+The unbalanced amount of vitamin E in tuna can cause problems with fat inflammation, and some pregnant cats eating high-tuna diets have developed bleeding disorders.
 Additionally, tuna is high in mercury, so too much tuna could potentially lead to a build-up of too mercury in your cat’s body and lead to mercury poisoning.
 Although rare, signs of mercury poisoning in cats include incoordination, loss of balance and problems walking.